PKF Global

-PKF Global (previously PKF International) is a network of accountancy firms.
+PKF Global, formerly known as PKF International, is a network of accountancy firms.
 Over 214 members and 21,000 professionals operate under the PKF brand in 150 countries across five regions.
-The brand promises a consistent experience for member firms' clients and a common commitment by PKF member firms to quality and the values that drive the network's behaviour.

 History

 Pannell Kerr Forster was founded in 1969 when four accountancy firms from Australia, Canada, the United Kingdom and the United States joined to create an international association.
 The four firms were: